Not all things that make noise beside the path come down the path.

-He called it the Wampus Cat.
-My grandfather loved to talk about it.
+My grandfather loved to talk the Wampus Cat.
 We would listen wide-eyed as he wove tales of the massive, mythical, predatory cat.
 I learned that it’s big: “Once, I heard about a Wampus Cat carrying off an adult cow.”
 It’s fast: “He can outrun cars, so you can’t get away in one.”
-And it has some kind of special power over its prey: “If you look at his eyes, he will hypnotize you, your feet will stick to the ground and you won’t be able to call for help.”
-As a small child, I had a healthy fear of the Wampus Cat because of the powers it was said to possess, but that wasn’t the most terrifying aspect, not at all.
-The one thing that gave that sick feeling of being cold and hot at the same time was the habitat of the Wampus Cat.
-It lived everywhere.
-If a softball rolled far under the porch, a warning came from the rocker with the squeaking runners, “If you climb under there, the Wampus Cat will get you.”
-I couldn’t stray too close to the woods, go into the old barn, or wander around after dark (or in daylight for that matter).
-Wherever I went and whenever it might be, the Wampus Cat was watching, waiting.
+And it has some kind of special power over its prey: “If you look at his eyes, he will hypnotize you, your feet will stick to the ground, and you won’t be able to call for help.”
+As a small child, I had a healthy fear of the Wampus Cat because of the powers it was said to possess, but that wasn’t the most terrifying aspect.

 I covered the distance of the yard with the speed that comes from knowing that if you are not fast, you will be eaten.
 I threw open the screen door so hard that it never closed quite right ever again.
-Running screaming through the house, passing my mother and grandmother, I found a suitable spot in the kitchen between the stove and the countertop that you wouldn’t think that a 18-year old boy could fit into…okay, seriously, I wasn’t 18, but I’m sure that I aged greatly in those few moments.
+Running through the house, passing my mother and grandmother, I found a suitable spot in the kitchen between the stove and the countertop where you wouldn’t think a child could fit, squeezed myself into the gap and waited for a giant paw to drag me from my hiding place.
 It was one of the most frightening experiences of my young life.

 This isn’t to say that we won’t face hardships, loss, and fearful situations; we will.
-But in the midst of the storms, I must remember the focus: “Fear God and keep His commandments, for this is man’s all” (Ecc.12:13b).
-Christ is present, and you are to approach Him with fearful reverence.
+But, in the midst of the storms, we must remember the focus: “Fear God and keep His commandments, for this is man’s all” (Ecclesiastes 12:13b).
+Christ is present and in control, and we approach Him with fearful reverence.

-So let the Wampus Cats yowl as they may, The Sovereign King of the Universe will bring you through.
+So let the Wampus Cats yowl as they may, for our Sovereign King walks with us and will bring us safely through.